-12.5 Using the 3-D Touch Probe
+13.5 Using 3-D Touch Probes

 The following touch probe cycles are available in the Manual Operation mode:

 HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.

 If you use probing functions in a tilted working plane, you must set 3-D ROT to Active for the Manual Operation and Automatic operating modes.